 |Venue||Tseung Kwan O Study Centre (some courses may be delivered in satellite study center at urban locations / Tai Po campus as decided by the University)|

-The medium of instruction is normally Chinese.
-English or Putonghua is adopted as the language of instruction for some courses, when necessary.
+The medium of instruction is mainly Cantonese.
+English or Putonghua is adopted as the language of instruction for relevant lectures and / or courses, as appropriate.

-Participants are required to make own arrangements to undertake relevant teaching in a PVE environment during the specified Field Experience Supervision Period* to fulfill the following FE requirements:
+Students are required to have a relevant full-time teaching post in a local PVE environment to fulfill the following FE requirements:

 To be eligible for admission, applicants should normally: